 - Updating a CRM, ERP, and/or billing systems.

 While the most well-known and widely understood digital workforce benefits are scalability and cost savings, others also include:

-- • Risk management and controls.
+- Risk management and controls.
 A digital worker can’t do anything it isn’t designed to do.
-Human error can cost a 100,000 person organization up to $62.4 million per year.
+Human error can cost organizations tens of millions of dollars.
 Both these errors and nefarious actions can be curbed through design of robust automation logic that makes it nearly impossible to deviate away from defined best practices.

 Scaling automation within an organization